Shanxi: Commerce

+Industry

-The GDP per capita of Shanxi is below the national average.
+The current GDP per capita of Shanxi is below the national average.
 Compared to the provinces in east China, Shanxi is less developed for many reasons.
-Its geographic location limits its participation in international trade, which involves mostly eastern coastal provinces.
+Its national strategic positioning and geographic location limits its participation in modern international trade, which involves mostly eastern coastal provinces.
 Important crops in Shanxi include wheat, maize, millet, legumes, and potatoes.
 The local climate and dwindling water resources limit agriculture in Shanxi.

 Mining-related industries are a major part of Shanxi's economy.
 Shanxi possesses 260 billion metric tons of known coal deposits, about a third of China's total.
 As a result, Shanxi is a leading producer of coal in China and has more coal companies than any other province, with an annual production exceeding 300 million metric tonnes.
 The Datong (大同), Ningwu (宁武), Xishan (西山), Hedong (河东), Qinshui (沁水), and Huoxi (霍西) coalfields are some of the most important in Shanxi.
 Shanxi also contains about 500 million tonnes of bauxite deposits, about a third of total Chinese bauxite reserves.
 Industry in Shanxi is centered around heavy industries such as coal and chemical production, power generation, and metal refining.

 As part of an effort to promote diversification in non-resource industries, since 2004, some local governments in Shanxi province have required that coal mining companies set aside funds for investing in non-coal business like agriculture and produce processing.
 In 2006, the provincial government established a policy of "subsidizing peasants by coal" which made this diversification a provincewide requirement and encouraged local governments to develop policies like subsidies and favorable tax treatment to further encourage mining companies to invest in non-coal business.